 However, the time correlation of the prompt (positron) event and the delayed (neutron) event is a critical aspect of the event signature.
 Matching the time delays of the start and end times of this time window between detector modules is crucial to reducing systematic uncertainties associated with this aspect of the antineutrino signal.
-If the starting time ($\sim 0.3\mu$ sec) and ending time ($\sim 200\mu$ sec)of the delayed event window is determined to ~ 10 nsec precision, the resulting error associated with the lost event fraction is $\sim 0.03\%$.
+If the starting time ($\sim 0.3 \ \mu s$) and ending time ($\sim 200 \ \mu s$) of the delayed event window are determined to $\sim 10 \ ns$ precision, the resulting uncertainty associated with the lost-event fraction is $\sim 0.03\%$.
 We will insure that this timing is equivalent for different detector modules by slaving all detector electronics to one master clock.
 We estimate that with due care, the relative neutron efficiency for different modules due to timing is known to $\sim 0.03\%$.